rohnnie/cloud-computing/README.md

 LF2 sends restaurant recommendations to users via email using SES.
 Session details such as session ID, cuisine, and email are stored in sessionTable for future reference.
 5. Frontend: Access the frontend application hosted on the provided AWS S3 bucket URL.
+6. Extra Credit - Cookies for Session Management:
+Use cookies to store user data and check if the session is new or old.
+This enhances session management and provides a seamless user experience.

 # Contributors
 1. Rohan Chopra